Find Trade Colleges

 $24,399 Avg Student Debt

 Colby - Sawyer does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $47,164.
 This amount may be reduced if you receive financial aid.
-Bachelor’s Degree recipients from Colby - Sawyer accumulate an average of $24,399 in student debt by the time they complete their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $24,399 in student loans.

 Full Colby - Sawyer College Report